Dana-Farber Cancer Institute, Boston

-The Center is also designed to connect researchers to clinicians, creating true collaboration between researchers and the physicians providing patient care.
-Actual bridges connect research laboratories to clinicians.
+The Center is also connects researchers with clinicians.
+This creates true collaboration between researchers and physicians providing patient care.
 The facility also houses an area to test new drugs in clinical trials.
-The environment is designed to be relaxing and soothing, and even includes live classical music performances.
+The environment is relaxing and soothing, and even includes live classical music performances.

 Few cancer centers are more comprehensive or innovative than the Dana-Farber Cancer Institute.
-Through a strategy of collaborating with numerous other organizations and translating advanced research into treatments, diagnostics, and other benefits for real patients, Dana-Farber has become one of the best cancer care centers in the world.
+Through a strategy of collaboration and advanced research, Dana-Farber has become one of the best cancer care centers in the world.

 Get Your FREE Resources Sent Overnight